 - Choose your silver type.
 You can trade silver bars or silver coins.
 Silver bars come in either the one-ounce size, or larger denominations.
 Silver coins come in many different designs, from many different countries.
 Silver bars cost less per ounce, because you’re not paying a premium for the intricate designs found on silver coins.

 - Select your broker and sign up.
-Pick a broker with a good reputation, a well-designed trading platform and affordable trading fees.
+Pick a broker with a good reputation, a well-designed silver trading platform and affordable trading fees.
 Once you’ve found a broker that fits the bill, you’re ready to sign up.

 - Assess and manage your risk.
 A stop-loss order is a trading strategy that lets you limit the size of your loss by setting a sell order that will trigger when your silver trade falls to a certain price.
 Figure out what price you want your stop-loss order to hit at, then be ready to enter that order as soon as you make your first silver trade.

 - Place your first trade.
-You’ve done your due diligence and figured out your trading strategy.
+You’ve done your due diligence and figured out your silver trading strategy.
 It’s time to make your first silver trade.

 Types of silver to trade

 Here are some of the different methods you can use to trade silver:

 A contract for difference is a contract between a buyer and a seller.
 In a CFD, the buyer pays the seller the difference between the current value of silver and silver’s value at contract time.